tinko26/ao/docs/api/src/ao/ao_heap.h.md

 );
 ```

-This type represents a compare function, that implements a strict total order on the nodes.
+Represents a compare function, that implements a strict total order on the nodes.

 # Structs